wiktork/pizza-microservice-containers/README.md

 * pubsub.yaml
 * statestore.yaml

-Put your Azure Service Bus connection string in pubsub.yaml and Azure CosmosDB master key in statestore.yaml.
+Put your Azure Service Bus connection string in pubsub.yaml and Azure Storage blob container info in statestore.yaml.

 ### Login to Azure using Azure CLI